 We stayed in Vancouver and I was suprised at how many hotels are pet-friendly!
 Just like all of the other amenities like bike lockers, gym, pool, I found a hotel that welcomed Sadie with open arms.

 I am currently living in Austin, Texas – a very dog friendly city.
 There are a many off-leash run and play dog parks in my area.
-I did a little research before I got to Vancouver and found that there were quite a number of parks to choose from (here is a list from the City of Vancouver).
+I did a little research before I got to Vancouver and found that there were quite a number of parks to choose from (List of off-leash dog parks from the City of Vancouver).

 We went to the Dakota Memorial Dog Park – I could not believe the size of it!
 Eight acres, entirely fenced.
 Sadie was in heaven.

 She ran with several Labradors, fully engaged in some mysterious game where only they knew the rules.
 It was one of the most nicely arranged dog parks that I have been to.
 There was a gravel perimeter trail that we wandered along for a while, where open spaces alternated with forested areas that Sadie just had to explore.